Art Seidenbaum Award for First Fiction

 The Art Seidenbaum Award for First Fiction, established in 1991, is a category of the Los Angeles Times Book Prize awarded to authors' debut books of fiction.
 It is named for the Los Angeles Times' critic Art Seidenbaum who was also an author and editor.
 Works are eligible during the year of their first US publication in English, though they may be written originally in languages other than English.

+The Art Seidenbaum Award for First Fiction, established in 1991, is a category of the Los Angeles Times Book Prize awarded to authors' debut books of fiction.
+It is named for the Los Angeles Times' critic Art Seidenbaum who was also an author and editor.